-This masterpiece of New Kingdom art portrays Senenmut, the most favored official of the dowager Queen Hatshepsut, who reigned from about 1473–1458 B.C., offering an image of Renenutet, goddess of the harvest and nourishment, on behalf of the well-being of his sovereign and in hopes of eternal blessings for himself.
+This masterpiece of New Kingdom art portrays Senenmut, the most favored official of the dowager Queen Hatshepsut, who reigned c.
+1479–1458 b.c., offering a divine symbol or image to the god Montu.
 Senenmut was the first commoner since the Old Kingdom to enjoy a level of wealth, prestige, and privilege approaching that traditionally associated with royalty.
-As the queen’s advisor and tutor of her only daughter, Neferure, Senenmut held more than eighty titles (including Great Treasurer of the Queen; Chief Steward of the King; and Overseer of the Treasury, Granary, Fields, and Cattle of Amun), which permitted him control over the vast resources of the royal family as well as of the state god, Amun.
-As chief royal architect, he was also responsible for many major building projects and is credited with the design of the splendid funerary temple of Queen Hatshepsut at Deir-el-Bahri in western Thebes (c.
-1458 B.C.).
+As the queen’s advisor and tutor of her only daughter, Neferure, Senenmut held more than eighty titles (including Great Treasurer of the Queen; Chief Steward of the King; and Overseer of the Treasury, Granary, Fields, and Cattle of Amun), which gave him control over the vast resources of the royal family and of the state god, Amun.
+As chief royal architect, he is credited with the design of the splendid funerary temple of Queen Hatshepsut at Deir el-Bahri in western Thebes (c.
+1458 b.c.).

 Adult: Kneeling Statue of Senenmut, Chief Steward of Queen Hatshepsut

 purchased by Kimbell Art Foundation, Fort Worth, 1985.